-Avoid dept and continue saving: Early College programs ensure that students earn college credits without incurring thousands of dollars in debt.
+Avoid debt and continue saving: Early College programs ensure that students earn college credits without incurring thousands of dollars in debt.
 Let us pay for your tuition and books: Oakland ACE pays for up to 62 credit hours, college fees, books and materials.

 Oakland ACE helps students gain college experience and college confidence.
 These characteristics lead to overall positive experiences as students move on to four year universities, careers, or finish their degree at community college.
 When you become part of our program you also become part of a cohort of students who meet and support one another throughout your three year experience.

 Students attend weekly support class called Seminar with our Oakland ACE Counselor.
 Seminar topics include career and college exploration; executive functioning skills to succeed in school; communication skills; and stress management.
 Seminars are led by ACE program staff, who monitor student progress in their OCC coursework, and connect students to a variety of supports.

 Oakland ACE students enjoy preferential registration periods.
 Students meet with OCC Counseling staff and Oakland ACE Counselor to register for classes.
 Each student has dedicated and personalized course registration advice from our counselor.

 Supplemental services such as tutoring that are available for all OCC students are also available to ACE students through the OCC Academic Support Centers.